 Penalty: $5 000.

-[Regulation 13 amended in Gazette 11 Dec 1998 p.
+[Regulation 13 amended: Gazette 11 Dec 1998 p.
 6612.]

 14. Exemption

 (1) If the chief executive officer is satisfied that an underground fuel tank is fitted with vapour control equipment that is of equivalent effectiveness to the vapour control equipment required under these regulations, the chief executive officer may by instrument in writing exempt —